rtk606/Simple-DLL-Injector/README.md

 # Simple-DLL-Injector

-Injects a dynamically linked library (DLL) into a target process.
+Injects a dynamically linked library (DLL) into a target process